Israelayo/skillsforge-to-do-list/README.md

 	1. Adding a Task:
 	•	Enter a task in the input field and click “Add Task”.
 	2. Marking a Task as Completed:
-	•	Click on a task to toggle completion (strikethrough effect).
+	•	Click on a task's checkbox ✅ to toggle completion (strikethrough effect).
 	3. Deleting a Task:
 	•	Click the "X" button next to a task to remove it.
 	4. Filtering Tasks: